 - Click on the app name and select Advanced Options.

-Keep in mind that doing this will remove all external data from the app.
+Keep in mind that doing this will remove all external data from the app, including your preferences.
 You’ll have to log in to your Netflix account again.

 Disable VPN connection if Netflix is not loading

-It has happened to me a couple of times when I was trying to watch something on Netflix and didn’t realize that the VPN was enabled on my computer.
-As a result, the movies, and TV shows weren’t playing, although, I could browse the catalog without any issues.
+It had happened to me a couple of times when I was trying to watch something on Netflix and didn’t realize that the VPN was enabled on my computer.
+As a result, the movies and TV shows weren’t playing, although, I could browse the catalog without any issues.
 So, it took a while for me to figure out that was the case.

 Check your internet connection

 Also, make sure that your internet connection is fine.
-I have noticed many times that my internet goes off and there is no indication of the WiFi logo in the notifications area.
+I have noticed many times that my internet goes off, and the Wi-Fi logo in the notifications area remains the same.